khanzainub/thermal-memory-lake-temperature-model/README.md

 Rodhe, B. (1952). *On the Relation Between Air Temperature and Ice Formation in the Baltic*.
 Geografiska Annaler, 34(3–4), 175–202.

 Piccolroaz, S., Toffolon, M., & Majone, B. (2013). *A simple lumped model to convert air temperature into surface water temperature in lakes*.
-Hydrology and Earth System Sciences, 17, 3323–3338.

-Toffolon, M., et al. (2014). *Prediction of surface temperature in lakes with different morphology using air temperature*.
+Hydrology and Earth System Sciences, 17, 3323–3338.ature in lakes with different morphology using air temperature*.
 Limnology and Oceanography, 59(6), 2185–2202.

 Piccolroaz, S., et al. (2024). *Lake Water Temperature Modeling in an Era of Climate Change: Data Sources, Models, and Future Prospects*.
 Reviews of Geophysics, 62.